NikanEidi/GitVisionCLI/RUN_AND_TEST.md

 - ✅ All panels render correctly
 - ✅ Colors are consistent (neon purple, cyan, magenta)
 - ✅ No errors in console
+- ✅ Smooth transitions between panels
+- ✅ No flicker or duplicate rendering

 ---